Today in 2019, I work as a support engineer for the Positive Internet.

 In 1987, I worked for the first dot com, Symbolics, where I consulted on Macsyma.
 It was the very first company to register with the internet with the symbolics.com domain name.
 Back then, there were very few domain names — mostly with institutions that were doing research in Computer Science, Physics.
 At that time, the Internet was just another U.S. Department of Defense research project, funded by U.S. Government grants and with ‘blue sky’ expectations.
 Someday, it might amount to something.
 People felt that computers were the future, but at that time, no one knew what the future was all about.
 I guess you could say I was a pioneer, working for the first internet company.

 I spent most of my time working in Number Theory.
-My Erdos number is ?
+My Erdos number is i becaue it is purely imaginary.
 (Erdos Number Calculator ) I felt in my heart that I was doing something important, but it was a mystic feeling, a hunch.
 Macsyma, known now as Maxima, is a computer algebra system.
 I wrote my thesis using Macsyma.AI Working Paper 275

 I wrote my Ph.D. thesis (1988) entitled “Symbolic Algebra: Jordan Forms and Local Analysis” under the direction of J.H.
 Silverman, Brown University, https://www.genealogy.math.ndsu.nodak.edu/id.php?id=4597 Professor Silverman is a world expert in Number Theory and is well known for writing “The Arithmetic of Elliptic Curves” https://www.springer.com/gp/book/9780387094939